leto/jaspers/README.md

 Current plans are to generate a stage 0 compiler with [PEG.js][pegjs_homepage], similar to what is described in [whiteknight++'s blog post][whiteknight].
 This stage 0 compiler will use PEG.js to parse Javascript and emit PIR.
-Node.js will probably be used to generate the stage 0 compiler.
+Node.js is currently being used to bootstrap the stage 0 compiler.
+Once a stage-0 compiler exists, NodeJS will not be necessary.

 Parrot will then turn stage 0 into bytecode and a fakecutable, and then the stage 0 compiler will be used compile the source code to itself, thus generating a bootstrapped stage 1 compiler, full of unicorns dipped in fairy dust.

+It has not yet been decided what the stage-0 compiler should target.
+Currently the choices are PIR/PAST/POST/PBC.

 Fellow Travelers
 ---------------